koka-lang/koka/doc/spec/why.kk.md

     resume(i<=2)
   traverse([1,2,3,4])
 ```
-The `with` statement binds the handler for `yield` control operation over the
+The `with` statement dynamically binds the handler for `yield` control operation over the
 rest of the scope, in this case `traverse([1,2,3,4])`.
 Every time `yield` is called, our control handler is called, prints the current value,
-and resumes to the call site with a boolean result (indeed, dynamic binding with static typing!).
+and resumes to the call-site with a boolean result.
+The dynamic binding here is quite safe since we still use static typing!
+Indeed,
-Note how the handler discharges the `:yield` effect -- and replaces
+the handler discharges the `:yield` effect -- and replaces
-it with a `:console` effect.
+it with a `:console` effect (due to `println`).
 When we run the example, we get:
 ````
 yielded: 1
 yielded: 2